Women in Jordan: Representation in elected office

 While female participation in Jordanian parliament has increased over the past decade, it still remains low.
 Notwithstanding the 1974 law giving women the right to campaign and serve in office, few Jordanian women today are motivated to or feel comfortable running for political office, while even fewer are elected and ultimately serve.
 In 2016 and 2020, the Sisterhood is Global Initiative in Jordan launched a program called "Eye on Women" to monitor activity of and reception to women's political campaigns.
 The current King of Jordan, His Majesty King Abdullah II, passed legislation requiring a quota for the number of women in parliament.
 Since the quota was established, 15 of the 130 seats in the Lower House of Parliament have consistently and successfully been reserved for women.
 However, women won 19 seats in the 2013 elections.

+Dr. Alia Mohammed Odeh Abu Tayeh was a prominent member of the Jordan Senate, actively contributing to the country's legislative processes.
+As a senator, she represents her constituents' interests and participates in policy development and decision-making that shapes Jordan's future.
+Her position as a senator was a result of her commitment to public service and dedication to addressing societal challenges.
+Dr. Abu Tayeh's election as a senator is significant within the context of women's representation in Jordan's political sphere.

+Dr. Abu Tayeh's achievement as a female senator demonstrates the progress being made towards enhancing women's participation in Jordan's political decision-making processes.
+Her election highlights the importance of promoting gender equality and empowering women in positions of leadership.
 In the 2020 elections, 15 seats were reserved for women and only exactly that number were elected (again out of 130 seats total).
 Female candidates had constituted 20.5% of the 1,674 individuals running for parliamentary office in 2020; they ultimately won 11.5% of the seats.

 Queen Rania of Jordan has used her position and power to support women's rights.
 Her family is of Palestinian descent (her father was from Ṭūlkarm, her mother from Nablus) and was born and raised in Kuwait.
 Rania is highly educated; she has a business administration degree from the American University in Cairo (1991) and before marrying King Abdullah II in January 1993, she worked as a banker.
 As Queen, Rania has championed women's rights, access to education, environmental concerns, and the development of strong Jordanian communities.
 In March 2008, she launched a video blog as part of her efforts to deconstruct stereotypes about Arabs and promote dialogue with the West.